mickaub/Solitaire/README.md

 Changing appeareance of move from board and move to board divs for multiple layer moves.
 Changing movefromBoard function to accomodate multiple choices per column.
 Changing movetoBoard function to accomodate moving multiple cards, and choosing from the multiple recieving columns.

+12 Jul
+RESTART
+Began adding test cards to use when testing multiple moves.

+TODO:
+Moving multiple layers of cards from behind.
+Changing Checkback function for multiple layers.
+Changing appeareance of move from board and move to board divs for multiple layer moves.
+Changing movefromBoard function to accomodate multiple choices per column.
+Changing movetoBoard function to accomodate moving multiple cards, and choosing from the multiple recieving columns.